-Rob is the most honored meteorologist in the state and the recipient of 20 Associated Press awards, including 15 first place awards and consecutive honors for "Best Weathercast" and "Breaking Weather" categories in Louisiana.
+Rob is the most honored meteorologist in the state and the recipient of more than 25 Associated Press awards, including for “Best Weathercast”, “Breaking Weather” and “Best Meteorologist” categories in Louisiana and Mississippi.

 In addition to anchoring local weathercasts since the late 1980s, Rob was an Aviation Forecaster for Air Routing International, and a Marine and Industrial Meteorologist for Wilkens Weather Technologies, in Houston, Texas.
 Rob began his career at the State University of New York Research Foundation, while also serving as an Emergency Planning Meteorologist for several nuclear power plants in Upstate New York.